Market Pulse Web

 - Install and configure the Market Pulse add-on Read more.

-How to get access to the Market Pulse API?
+How do I get access to the Market Pulse API?

 - Desktop Java Algos API to be able to write your own algorithm, place on your computer locally, connect to Bookmap and use it in the Market Pulse add-on.
 You can also sell it on our marketplace to others or to get signals via Java API.

-To request the API access fill the form.
+To get access to an API please fill the form.

 How can I provide my feedback on Market Pulse Web?